khaledpage/profile/.github/instructions/guideline.instructions.md

 Before making any changes, ensure you follow these steps:

+### Feature to implement
+- Read the file FEATURES_AS_STORIES.md where the user write his wishes.
+- refactore and fix the user wisches in FEATURES_AS_STORIES.md
+- Add id to it and implement the feature.
+- Add implementation date and mark it as done.
+- Only implement one feature that is not done yet.

 ### 🔍 Context Gathering

 - [ ] Read current file contents before editing